About the Authors

 Most baby nests are suitable from birth up to around 6–8 months, or until your baby can roll unaided.
 Once rolling starts, the nest should be retired — a mobile baby in a nest is a completely different safety situation.

-The Most Popular Baby Nests in the UK 2026
+Best Baby Nests for Newborns UK 2026

 Shnuggle Moon Pod